 Selecting a Section of ELang 410R: Substantive and Genre Editing

-All sections of ELang 410R cover substantive editing issues such as tone, organization, expression, titles, logic, indexes, and graphics.
-Each section practices those skills in the context of a different publishing genre and also focuses on issues specific to that genre.
-Different genres are taught each semester, so check the course schedule for the class that best aligns with your goals.
+All sections of ELang 410R cover substantive editing issues, such as tone, organization, expression, titles, logic, indexes, and graphics.
+Each section involves practicing those skills in the context of a different publishing genre and also focuses on issues specific to that genre.
+Different genres are taught each semester, so check the course schedule for the section that best aligns with your goals.
 In recent semesters, the genres have included fiction and nonfiction books, technical editing, and freelance editing.
 Other genres may be offered in future years.

-This section prepares students to work outside of the traditional publishing industry for large corporations, tech and software companies, airlines, banks, and so on.
-Each of these companies produces text in manuals, instructions, policies, and websites that needs to be edited and designed.
-Projects and assignments include memos, letters, outlines, safety manuals, and instructions.
+Technical Editing This section prepares students to work outside of the traditional publishing industry for large corporations, tech and software companies, airlines, banks, and so on.
+Each of these companies produces manuals, instructions, policies, and websites that needs to be edited and designed.
+Projects and assignments include working on memos, letters, outlines, safety manuals, and instructions.

 Selecting a Section of ELang 430R: Editing for Publication